Our Recovery Services are committed to bringing hope, freedom and wholeness to all people adversely affected by alcohol, other drugs and gambling.

 Recovery is not just about the absence of illness but also about practising wellness, health and growth.
 We understand that the journey towards recovery is personal, so we offer three different models of care.

 Detox is the first port of call for people who want to stop using alcohol or other drugs but don’t have a supportive environment to achieve their goal.
 Detox (or its official name – withdrawal management services) usually takes 3-5 days and occurs at one of our services in Sydney, Brisbane or the Gold Coast.
+Our services in Townvsille and Mount Isa also provide nursing support to assist people in the management of withdrawal symptoms.
 We have fully-trained staff members every step of the way to ensure a safe detoxification process and to minimise the discomfort of withdrawal symptoms.
 After detox we offer entry into any of our additional treatment services.

 Come stay with us